 Peripheral arterial disease (PAD) affects one in every 20 Americans older than age 50, increasing their risk for cardiovascular problems like stroke and heart attack.
 However, early detection can reduce your risk of serious complications.
-Andrew Doe, MD, founded Alate Health in Houston to provide the highest-quality diagnostic and interventional radiology care available in a comfortable outpatient setting.
-You can also schedule a visit with Ivy-league trained provider Michelle Nguyen Maneevese, MD, the only female provider of uterine artery embolization in Houston, Texas.
+Andrew Doe, MD, founded Alate Health in Houston and is now assisted by Sandra Newberry, MD to provide the highest-quality diagnostic and interventional radiology care available in a comfortable outpatient setting.
 To learn more about peripheral arterial disease screenings and treatment, call Alate Health or schedule an appointment online today.

 Peripheral arterial disease, also known as PAD or peripheral vascular disease (PVD), is a condition that develops when narrowed blood vessels reduce the amount of blood flowing to your limbs.
 This circulatory condition often causes no symptoms or those easily attributed to other problems.

 Without treatment, PAD/PVD can lead to serious complications, including amputation.
 Early detection and intervention can help you avoid surgery and amputation.
 At Alate Health, Dr. Doe and his team provide state-of-the-art testing to diagnose peripheral arterial disease and offers minimally invasive treatment in a comfortable, modern setting.

 PAD/PVD develops when you have fatty deposits within the walls of your blood vessels.
 Over time, this causes your blood vessels to narrow, which reduces blood flow to your legs.
 In most cases, your lifestyle and genetics play a significant role in whether you develop PAD/PVD.

 Factors that increase your chances of peripheral arterial disease include:

 Your chances of developing PAD/PVD is also higher if you’re physically inactive.